Jump Ahead To:

 Olmos Park hosts three major social events each year at Alameda Circle.
 The King Antonio Party sets off the wild, 10-day-long, city-wide Fiesta.
 The 4th of July Parade, where the word patriotism doesn’t do justice.
 And the Night Out event in October for neighborhood information, fellowship, and food.

 Things to Do in Olmos Park

 Olmos Park has its fair share of green spaces.
 There are five recreational areas close by, and we recommend visiting Brackenridge Park.
-This 343-acre public park stretched along the San Antonio River includes a picturesque Japanese Tea Garden.
-If you like what you found at Breckenridge than you’ll love a visit to the San Antonio Botanical Garden.
+This 343-acre public park stretches along the San Antonio River and includes a picturesque Japanese Tea Garden.
+If you like what you found at Breckenridge then you’ll love a visit to the San Antonio Botanical Garden.
 This 38-acre green space features trails, a pond, a beautiful array of local plants, and the Mahncke Park.